Let God Sort Em Out: Record label signings and dispute over Kendrick Lamar's lyrics

-Album leak

-The album was leaked online on July 8, 2025.

 Recording sessions

 The album's recording sessions started in 2023; these sessions were split between Virginia, United States and the Louis Vuitton headquarters in Paris, France.
 As told by Andre Gee for Rolling Stone, the first makings of the album were after the 2023 Grammys, when Pusha T flew to Miami to work with Williams and Malice, ultimately choosing five beats.
 However, Gee's article goes on to use phrasing that implies nothing recorded in Miami made the album—"[Malice] prayed with his engineer before every recording session in Virginia.
 (Other sessions took place in Paris with Williams.)"—and no other source mentions Miami.
 Frazier Tharpe of GQ specifies that a majority of the album was recorded in Paris.
 The album was confirmed to be finished in December 2024.
-Some lyrics in "Ace Trumpets" were interpreted to be in response to rants by Ye in March and April 2025.
+Some lyrics in "Ace Trumpets" were interpreted to be in response to rants by West in March and April 2025.